 Many graduates will go on to become digital designers or work in advertising; some will use their rich training to assist their communities, corporations, and churches as interior designers, publishers, web designers, magazine editors, artists, photographers, and filmmakers.

-Led by department chair Jack Brenchley, our dedicated faculty mentors will expose you to myriad visual design theories.
+Led by department chair, Ryan Torma, our dedicated faculty mentors will expose you to myriad visual design theories.
 You will engage a diverse faculty with doctorates from top notch communications programs, and practitioners who have won awards (including multiple Emmys) for their work in the business community, media organizations such as KOMO, television, and Adobe Systems Incorporated.
 Our small class sizes result in relationships forged with caring professors that will last a lifetime.
 The networks our faculty can connect you with are invaluable.

 The art and business community in Everett is on the move.
 Our students have the opportunity to serve in internships at places such as the Schack Art Center, local professional sports teams, and KRKO radio.
 Many of the jobs and internships are within walking distance from the Campus Center.